- SHA News and Events

 Additionally, each diploma candidate must devote time and reflection to Creativity, Activity and Service as well as complete a 4,000-word research paper on a topic of her choosing.
 The breadth and depth of this well-established curriculum is rigorous and intense, but prepares students exceptionally well for the rigor and independence of university life and beyond.
 As the IB cohort progresses through the program, their bonds of sisterhood and the learning community within the learning community are strengthened.

-“I feel challenged by the rigor of the program, and inspired to work harder than I ever have.
-I am grateful for the opportunity to learn alongside students in other countries, and become a globally minded person.”
-(Kele E. ‘23)
+“I felt challenged by the rigor of the program, and inspired to work harder than I ever have.
+I am grateful for the opportunity to have learned alongside students in other countries, and become a globally minded person.”
+(Kele E. ‘23, attending University of Virginia)